adsuth/microfiction/README.md

 | Database | MongoDB |
 | Authentication | Auth0 |

-The app has a Cron Web Job to update the metrics of each of the stories (average rating, view count et cetera) every 15 minutes.
+The app has a Cron Web Job to update the metrics of each of the stories (average rating, view count et cetera) every hour — though I have since disabled the job as of 13 May 2026 as the site is inactive.
+Testers that have logged in can manually run the job via the dev menu.